François Willi Wendt: Life

 As Europe became embroiled in World War II, Wendt was in and out of incarceration.
 In 1938, he was interned as “undesirable alien” at the La Santé Prison (Paris).
 After his release on poet Robert Desnos’s intervention and with additional support from artist Robert Delaunay, he was allowed to stay in Paris with the status of political refugee.
 From September 1939, he experienced a series of French internment/concentration camps for stateless persons, first at Orléans and Cepoy (near Montargis), then at the Camp des Milles, and then Nîmes.
 He escaped from the Nimes camp with some friends in the summer of 1940.
 He then took refuge in Marseille and went underground.
 Considered as a fugitive from Germany, he was again interned from October 1941 to March 1942 at the work camp of Aubagne, where he was incorporated as a “prestataire” in the 829e GTRE until his dismissal as unfit for health reasons.
 When German control extended to the south of France at the end of 1942, Wendt took clandestine refuge at Grenoble in the spring of 1943.
 He was again incarcerated for four weeks in September 1943 in the disciplinary prison of Chapoly in Lyon.
-Recommended by active members of the French Resistance to Professor Robert Minder of Grenoble University and P. Andry-Farcy, head curator at the Museum of Grenoble, Wendt's protection was ensured when he obtained fake papers and an assistantship.
+Recommended by active members of the French Resistance to Professor Robert Minder of Grenoble University and Andry-Farcy, head curator at the Museum of Grenoble, Wendt's protection was ensured when he obtained fake papers and an assistantship.
 He lived until the end of the war under the name of “François Aymon” in Grenoble, in nearby La Tronche, and later at Monestier-de-Clermont.

 In the La Tronche villa of Brise des Neiges, he reunited with his friend Greta Saur/Sauer, who had found asylum there after her internment in the Gurs internment camp.
 He also met Charlotte Greiner, a refugee from Alsace.

 After the war ended in 1945, Wendt returned to Paris and married Greiner.

 Wendt continued his pictural research directed to the pre-war field of abstract art and joined the rapidly reconstituting artistic movement in Paris.
 He took part in the tradition of the Salon des Surindépendants and participated in the Salon des Réalités Nouvelles from its foundation in 1946.
 In the latter, he took an active hand in welcoming German painters who, after being stigmatized and even persecuted by the Nazi regime, had continued their creative activity.
 In 1949, he began a friendship with Roger Van Gindertael, co-founder and former editor of the review Cimaise, editor of the Parisian pages of Beaux Arts (Bruxelles), and art critic of the newspaper Combat.
 He remained in a precarious condition: limited by his status as a stateless person, having only temporary permissions of stay in France, and experiencing fluctuations in income and resources.